Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 The team’s decision to put Byron Maxwell on Injured Reserve means Johnson — who signed as a free agent after starting all 16 games for the 49ers last season — will start at right cornerback.
 Seattle also has rookie Tre Flowers at that spot.
 But Carroll said Johnson would get the nod for now.

-“He’s a big (6-2, 200), good-looking kid on the spot and he’s given us the confidence to go ahead and put him where we have him,’’ Carroll said. … “and he has the advantage of experience and the start time so we understand that and respect that, especially starting off the season.’’
+“He’s a big (6 feet 2, 200 pounds), good-looking kid on the spot and he’s given us the confidence to go ahead and put him where we have him,’’ Carroll said.
+“He has the advantage of experience and the start time so we understand that and respect that, especially starting off the season.’’

 As for Maxwell, Carroll said he “never got healthy, unfortunately’’ dealing with a groin issue.
 “He just couldn’t get well.’’